I LOVE winter and traveling to cold weather destinations. I know a lot of people…

-12 Underrated Places to Go Outdoors
+Underrated Places to Go Outdoors in the USA

 If you ask me, one of the very best things about living in the United States is the unending list of incredible places to go outdoors.
 I like to think it’s one aspect of this country that everyone across the board can agree on.
-Whether you’re looking towards the coasts, climbing up mountains, wandering the desert, or simply enjoying the thoughtfully cultivated gardens and parks laid out by landscape architects of yore, there’s always somewhere full of nature and fresh air within driving distance regardless of location.
+Whether you’re looking towards the coasts, climbing up mountains, wandering the desert, or simply enjoying the thoughtfully cultivated gardens and parks laid out by landscape architects of yore, there’s always somewhere full of nature and fresh air within driving distance, regardless of location.

-12 Underrated Places to Go Outdoors
+Underrated Places to Go Outdoors

 1. The Biltmore Gardens in Asheville, NC